-RELEVANT CONTROL COMMENT CONSISTENCY proposed to be underground in the streets.
-Commercial and retail uses are recommended in the Concept Plan to activate the central spine and encourage a sense of community where the development meets the foreshore park, designed to ensure the uses do not detract from the amenity of the residential areas within the site.
-While it is a stated objective of the Concept Plan to investigate the reuse of existing building fabric on the site, it must be acknowledged that many of the existing buildings are in poor state of repair, unable to be reused for residential purposes due to their industrial configuration or have to be removed to enable the provision of the Council planned area-wide storm water works.
-It is therefore proposed to interpret some of the industrial architectural detailing of new buildings and the landscape sculptural elements.
-Refer Landscape Plans at Annexure 13.
-FUTURE CHARACTER Commercial and light industrial uses will be encouraged and while medium density residential development will be a significant feature of the area, it will not dominate.
+RELEVANT CONTROL COMMENT CONSISTENCY FUTURE CHARACTER FUTURE CHARACTER Commercial and light industrial uses will be encouraged and while medium density residential development will be a significant feature of the area, it will not dominate.
 This use will be concentrated near the foreshore and close to the Meadowbank railway station with emphasis placed on protecting residential amenity while promoting economic viability.
 Meadowbank will evolve as a transit-oriented community which optimises the public transport network, facilitates access between home and work and reduces reliance on private transport.
 Distinct, clear and safe connections for pedestrians and cyclists will be developed.
-Support retail, providing activity at ground level, will be accommodated in the various precincts throughout the area As detailed in the Economic Assessment prepared by Hill PDA attached as Annexure 10 , the recommended level of commercial uses has been limited to daily convenience shops, cafés and restaurants to ensure no significant impacts on nearby commercial areas and the existing shopping facilities within the Waterpoint development adjacent.
-Small scale commercial and retail uses are recommended in the Concept Plan, to activate the central spine and encourage a sense of community where the development meets the foreshore park and also on the podium levels of the signature building.
-Yes (see comment)

-RELEVANT CONTROL COMMENT CONSISTENCY specifically to service the needs of residents, workers and visitors.
+Support retail, providing activity at ground level, will be accommodated in the various precincts throughout the area specifically to service the needs of residents, workers and visitors.
 Built-form will be sympathetic towards, and respond to, Meadowbank's location on the Parramatta River.
-With a six storey height limit, buildings will not dominate the northern treed ridgeline, and on the foreshore built height will be limited to four storeys.
+With a six storey height limit, buildings will not dominate the northern treed ridgeline, and on the foreshore built height will be limited commercial areas and the existing shopping facilities within the Waterpoint development adjacent.
+Approximately 10,000sqm of commercial and retail uses are recommended in the Concept Plan primarily on the podium levels of the signature building where they will not impact on other commercial and retail uses within the Waterpoint development or Meadowbank commercial area.
+No suggested additional community uses have been made to the Proponent by Council as yet.
+Yes (see comment) to four storeys.
 Where appropriate, adaptive reuse of existing built structures should be considered and amalgamations of small sites will be encouraged.
 Uses and development will be compatible with, and complement, public uses of the Parramatta River and its foreshores.
 The public domain - roads, footpaths, parks, public open space - will be clearly defined, link to existing networks and be extensively landscaped with indigenous flora where appropriate.
 Private development will be encouraged to provide public open space and add to the existing landscape setting.
-Active commercial and community uses are proposed where developments meet the new central spine at the foreshore park and buildings.
-See comments above.
-In addition, landscaping will incorporate suitable indigenous plantings together with some species that reflect the site's historic agricultural use.
-It is intended that there be direct connections both physically and visually, between the private communal and public open spaces to maximize the feeling of buildings in a landscaped setting.
-MASTER PLAN OBJECTIVES Be an urban place that recognises and reinforces its topography, landscape setting, existing built form and unique location on the Parramatta River.
-Be a unique place characterised by a mix of residential, commercial, support retail and light industrial uses.
-Be a vibrant, viable and economically sound employment centre.
-Be a place that facilitates convenient access between work, home and leisure.
-Be a place specifically designed for the enjoyment and use of pedestrians and cyclists.
-Be a place with a high level of aesthetic amenity at street level.
-Be a place where uses and development are compatible with, and complement, public use of the Parramatta River and its foreshores.
-No industrial uses proposed.
-See comments above regarding Economic analysis confirming limited market for commercial uses other than convenience and leisure retailing and live work.
-High quality public open spaces are proposed that interpret the former uses of the site, access directly to communal spaces and dwellings and complement the built forms.
-Landscaping of the foreshore areas has been informed by Council's Riverwalk Plan, existing Shepherds Bay Master Plan and an Environmental Assessment by Lesryk Ecologists (See Annexure 18 ).
-All landscape works are also designed to respect and enhance the foreshore mangrove areas and waterfront environment.
-Yes (see comment)
+Concept Plan develops in consultation with Council.
+The ground floor of all the building envelopes have been designed to incorporate higher ceilings to facilitate flexible land uses as the need arises.
+Landscaping will incorporate suitable indigenous plantings together with some species that reflect the site's historic agricultural use.
+The detailed design of residential developments in the Concept Plan are to provide direct connections both physically and visually, between the private communal and public open spaces to maximize the feeling of buildings in a landscaped setting.